percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### Space Used

-Space used in All Innodb Tables.
+Space used in All InnoDB Tables.
 Reported Allocated Space Less Free Space.

 ### Data Length